sabinem/treehouse-python-techdegree/docs/assigment.md

 ## Project Instructions

-Project Instructions

-To complete this project, follow the instructions below.
-If you get stuck, ask a question in the community.

 You’ll build a two player battleship game.
 Each player will place their ships without the other one watching.
 Then each player will take turns guessing locations where their opponent’s ships are.
 After the player has entered a location the screen will be cleared and the results of the guess will be displayed on the screen.
 The next player then has a turn.
 Players continue taking turns until one of the players guesses all of the locations on the board that opponent’s ships occupy.
 That player is declared the winner.
 Part of the purpose of this project is to test your ability to perform object oriented programming.
 To get full credit, you’ll need to write a minimum of three class definitions.
 You may write more than three though.
 The code should be clean, readable, and well organized and comply with Python PEP 8 standards.